 Get the students to devise and carry out a survey of the risks that other people take on roads and their motives and attitudes towards road safety.
 Focus on surveying a particular group, or more than one group, such as pupils who cycle, parents who drive to school, or older pupils who are coming up to the age when they might start learning to drive.
-For example, a survey on 13-year-olds’ attitudes to cycle helmet wearing, or a survey of 17 year-olds’ attitudes to driving or being a passenger with other young drivers.
+For example a survey of 17 year-olds’ attitudes to driving or being a passenger with other young drivers.
 Get the students to analyse the results and propose what could be done to encourage safer behaviour.

 Look at the aftermath of road crashes

 Explore the aftermath of crashes.
 Ask pupils to write a fictional newspaper article about a crash caused by a young driver that caused a death and serious injuries, including interviews with a police officer who attended the scene, a bereaved family member and injured victim.
 To help pupils understand the severity of injuries in road crashes and impact of bereavement you could play Brake’s victims’ stories videos on an interactive whiteboard, or consider inviting a local A&E nurse or surgeon to talk to students about life-changing injuries.
 (Some may think that injuries are always minor or recoverable, so this can help them realise their severity.)
 You could also ask pupils to research stories of road crashes and casualties online.